nonestack-blog/spring-data-jpa-datatable/README.md

-This guide walks you through the process of building a Spring boot 2 application that uses JPA DataTable.
+This guide walks you through the process of building a Spring Boot application that uses JPA DataTable.

 ## What You Will build
 You will build a Spring Boot application with quick datatable fully configurable.